systeminit/si/app/auth-portal/src/content/legal/2024-09-25/1-tos.md

 connection with a change in control, acquisition or sale of all or substantially all of its assets.

 **8.4.
-Force Majeur.** Neither party shall be responsible for failure or delay in performance by events out of their reasonable control, including but not limited to, acts of God, Internet outage, terrorism, war, fires, earthquakes and other disasters (each a “**Force Majeure**”).
+Force Majeure.** Neither party shall be responsible for failure or delay in performance by events out of their reasonable control, including but not limited to, acts of God, Internet outage, terrorism, war, fires, earthquakes and other disasters (each a “**Force Majeure**”).
 Notwithstanding the foregoing: (i)